romanceOSX/vulkan-app/doc/README.txt

             - Use glslc and integrate a shader compiling stage in the build pipeline
             - Compile it at runtime through the library 'libshaderc' (included with the SDK)

+    Shader modules
+        Shader modules are just a thin wrapper around the shader SPIR-V bytecode Note that the compilation from SPIR-V to gpu machine code does not happen until the pipeline is created, this means that we can keep such shader modules as stack variables since they are disposable

 Homogeneus coordinates
     --> https://en.wikipedia.org/wiki/Homogeneous_coordinates